MJ Melendez Preview, Player Props: Royals vs. Tigers

-The Kansas City Royals, including MJ Melendez (.366 on-base percentage in past 10 games, 54 points above season-long percentage), take on starting pitcher Reese Olson and the Detroit Tigers at Comerica Park, Tuesday at 6:40 PM ET.
+The Kansas City Royals, including MJ Melendez (batting .212 in his past 10 games, with a triple, a home run, seven walks and seven RBI), take on starting pitcher Tarik Skubal and the Detroit Tigers at Comerica Park, Wednesday at 6:40 PM ET.

-In his last game he had a hitless performance (0-for-3 with an RBI) against the Astros.
+In his most recent game he had a hitless performance (0-for-4) against the Tigers.

 Sportsbook Promo Codes